 Journey to Camp

 After Washington left Mount Vernon in 1775, he would not return again for over six years.
 Every year, during the long winter months when the fighting was at a standstill, the General asked Martha to join him at his winter encampment.

 Every year she made the arduous journey to his camp, whether it was at Cambridge, Valley Forge, Philadelphia, Morristown, Newburgh, or elsewhere.
 She stayed with him for months at a time.
 In fact, during the period from April 1775 until December 1783 Martha Washington was with her husband for almost half the time he was away.
 The General regarded his wife’s presence as so essential to the cause that he sought reimbursement from Congress for her traveling expenses.

-Before she could make the first trip, however, Martha Washington had to undergo her own ordeal.
-She had to be inoculated for smallpox.
 Smallpox was one of the most deadly enemies soldiers faced during wartime.
-After successfully weathering the inoculation, Martha could then travel to the soldiers’ camp without fear of contracting the disease or transmitting it to others.
+With Martha spending time in camp she was also exposed to the disease.
+Despite the risk, Martha was very concerned about being inoculated and wasn't until 1776.
+After successfully weathering the inoculation, Martha could then travel to the soldiers’ camp without fear of contracting the disease.

 Women and the Army

 Martha Washington was far from the only woman at camp.
 In the eighteenth century, women were a visible part of any part of army encampment.
 Some of these women were the wives of soldiers who simply trailed along, having nowhere else to go.
 Other women offered their services for pay, as cooks, washerwomen, nurses, prostitutes, or seamstresses.

 At the winter encampments, Martha Washington often associated with the wives of other officers.
 She was especially fond of Lucy Knox, wife of General Henry Knox, and Kitty Greene, wife of General Nathanael Greene.
 They became good friends, helping each other through difficult times by talking, singing, and doing needlework together.